xremap/xremap/doc/running_without_sudo.md

 ### Other desktop environments

-These should work without extra work.
+Supported desktops should work without extra work.